 Therapy takes courage.

-Being vulnerable and sharing your story with a therapist takes courage.
-Many women feel shame and confusion because of their past, sadness or anxiety about their present life, or negatively judge themselves or their bodies.
-By sharing these stories and feelings in therapy, shame “can’t survive”. * Through this sharing and learning self-compassion, you move from self-criticism towards self-acceptance.
+Being vulnerable and sharing your story takes courage.
+Many women feel shame or confusion about their past, sadness or anxiety in the present, or negatively judge themselves or their bodies.
+By sharing these stories and feelings in therapy, shame can’t survive.
+Through self-compassion, you move from self-criticism toward self-acceptance.

 Therapy is personal.